Interactive tools

 Checking your universal credit work-related requirements - find out which work-related requirements apply to your client, and the legal basis for this.

-From what date should my universal credit limited capability for work-related activity element start? - find our the date from which a limited capability for work element should be included in a LCWRA award and the legal basis for this.
+From what date should my universal credit limited capability for work-related activity element start? - find out the date from which a limited capability for work element should be included in a LCWRA award and the legal basis for this.

 Universal credit for survivors of domestic abuse: can the value of your property be disregarded? - if your client owns a property and has had to leave as a result of domestic violence.
 (Free to use)